openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/4_names.rst

 .. meta:
     frontend_status: Done

-A name is a sequence of one or more identifiers which allows to refer to any declared entity.
+A name is a sequence of one or more identifiers.
+A name allows referring to any declared entity.
 Names can have two syntactical forms:

     - *Simple name* that consists of a single identifier;
     - *Qualified name* that consists of a sequence of identifiers with the